-Join Habitat for Humanity in Whatcom County and Ecotech Solar to learn how solar can work for your home.
+Join Habitat for Humanity in Whatcom County and Ecotech Solar to learn how solar can work for your home or business.
 You’ll also learn how you can help Habitat install solar panels at our flagship Telegraph Townhomes project.

 Attend a free Ecotech worksop

 Attending an Ecotech Solar workshop is the first step to going solar with your home or business.
 All workshops are FREE and open to the public.
 Bring your neighbors to learn how solar works on a home, which home sites are most suitable, how to select a solar installer, and what financial incentives are available to help you bring costs down.
 Workshops will be held in various locations in 2020 around Whatcom County.

 Currently, we have one new “Go Solar” workshop planned for January in Ferndale, WA.
 Attending one of our FREE workshops is a fun and easy way to learn more about how you can join the clean energy movement at home, and help Habitat for Humanity in Whatcom County.

 At each workshop you can sign up with Ecotech Solar to schedule a FREE onsite visit and solar assessment specific to your home or business.
 The staff at Ecotech Solar will come to your home or business to listen specifically to your needs, identify the ideal location for a system install, provide you with expert guidance and educate you on the systems and incentives work best for your home or business.

 Should you need it, Ecotech Solar works with a number of lenders in our community with solar loan programs that can help turn solar from a possibility into a reality.